vuestorefront/storefront-ui/apps/docs/components/components/rating.md

 </Showcase>

-## Colors
+### Colors

-Rating by default uses a `warning-500` as filled and partially filled star icons color and `disabled-500` as an empty icon color.
-You can easily change these in [tailwind configuration](https://tailwindcss.com/docs/configuration#theme) or override on single-element basis using [`important modifier`](https://tailwindcss.com/docs/configuration#important-modifier).
+Rating by default uses a `warning-500` for filled and partially filled stars and `disabled-500` as an empty icon color.
+You can change these values in your [Tailwind configuration](https://tailwindcss.com/docs/configuration#theme) or override them for a single element using [`important modifier`](https://tailwindcss.com/docs/configuration#important-modifier).

 <Showcase showcase-name="Rating/RatingColors">